kaiserjd/login-form/README.md

 # login-form
-Login form made vulnerable to SQL injection
+Login form made vulnerable to SQL injection.
+See this blog post for more information: https://kaiserjd.github.io/SQL_INJECT